Tadhg Crowley: Political career

-After Ireland's independence, Crowley ran in the 1924 Limerick by-election, losing with 23,738 votes to Richard O'Connell.
+Crowley contested the 1924 Limerick by-election as a Republican candidate, losing with 45.7% to Richard O'Connell.
 During the campaign, meetings across the county in support of him were addressed by a wide range of Anti-Treaty leaders, including Mary MacSwiney, her sister, Annie MacSwiney, Caitlín Brugha, Kathleen Lynn, Gobnait Ní Bhruadair, Constance Markievicz, Dan Breen, Michael Comyn, Art O'Connor, and Mrs. O'Malley, the mother of Ernie O'Malley.

 He was elected to the 5th Dáil as a Fianna Fáil candidate for the Limerick constituency at the June 1927 general election.
 He was re-elected at each subsequent general election until he lost his seat at the 1937 general election.
 He regained his seat at the 1938 general election and held it at the 1943 general election, but lost his seat again at the 1944 general election.
 Crowley was elected to the 5th Seanad in 1944 by the Industrial and Commercial Panel.
 He was defeated at the 1948 Seanad election.
 He was once more elected to the Dáil at the 1951 general election and was re-elected at the 1954 general election.
-Crowley did not contest the 1957 general election but did contest the 1957 Seanad election, and was elected to the 9th Seanad by the Industrial and Commercial Panel.
+Crowley did not contest the 1957 general election but did contest the 1957 Seanad election, and was elected to the 9th Seanad on the Industrial and Commercial Panel.
 He did not contest the 1961 Seanad election.